 AI & Society seeks to promote an understanding of the potential, transformative impacts and critical consequences of pervasive technology for societies.
 Technological innovations, including new sciences such as biotech, nanotech and neuroscience, offer a great potential for societies, but also pose existential risk.
 Rooted in the human-centred tradition of science and technology, the Journal acts as a catalyst, promoter and facilitator of engagement with diversity of voices and over-the-horizon issues of arts, science, technology and society.

-The journal is in three parts: a) full length scholarly articles; b) research in progress and reflections; c) Student Forum for young researchers to communicate their ongoing research to the wider academic community, mentored by the Journal Advisory Board; Book Reviews and News; Curmudgeon Corner for the opinionated.
+The journal is in three parts: a) full length scholarly articles; b) strategic ideas, critical reviews and reflections; c) Student Forum is for emerging researchers and new voices to communicate their ongoing research to the wider academic community, mentored by the Journal Advisory Board; Book Reviews and News; Curmudgeon Corner for the opinionated.

 Papers in the Original Section may include original papers, which are underpinned by theoretical, methodological, conceptual or philosophical foundations.
 The Open Forum Section may include strategic ideas, critical reviews and potential implications for society of current research.
 Network Research Section papers make substantial contributions to theoretical and methodological foundations within societal domains.
 These will be multi-authored papers that include a summary of the contribution of each author to the paper.
 Original, Open Forum and Network papers are peer reviewed.
 Student Forum Section may include theoretical, methodological, and application orientations of ongoing research including case studies, as well as, contextual action research experiences.
 Papers in this section are normally single-authored and are also formally reviewed.
 Curmudgeon Corner is a short opinionated column on trends in technology, arts, science and society, commenting on issues of concern to the research community and wider society.
 Normal word length: Original Articles 10k, Open Forum 8k, Student Forum 6k, Curmudgeon 1k.
 The exception to the co-author limit of Original and Open Forum (4), Network (10), Student (3) and Curmudgeon (2) articles will be considered for their special contributions.